Application Porting

 A program dependency can be a library (a program that offer functions to some program), a runtime (a program that satisfy some program dependency when it's executed) or a build tool (a program to configure/build some program).

-Most C, C++ and Rust programs place build tools/runtime together with development libraries (packages with -dev suffix) in their documentation for build instructions.
+Most C, C++ and Rust programs place build tools/runtime together with development libraries (packages with -dev suffix) in their build instructions documentation.

 Example: